 The point is that as annoying as one or more of my children may find some of my habits… they really aren’t all that bad, are they?

 A friend once told me I have the “least addictive personality” of anyone he knows.
-I have no addictions, although I do have a “Breaking Bad” habit so compelling that I stockpiled blue rock candy, chamomile tea and a certain brand of sweetener (interesting product placement) for a recent finale.
+I do have a “Breaking Bad” habit so compelling that I stockpiled blue rock candy, chamomile tea and a certain brand of sweetener (interesting product placement) for a recent finale.
 I am suffering moderate withdrawal symptoms following the show’s conclusion.

 A haiku habit/even when unpropitious/can come over me.